-- To discuss cognitive development and social constructivism including principles, stages, processes, and pedagogical implications in teaching. - To analyze Bandura's social learning theory and its application in classroom. - To synthesize the behaviorist and cognitive approaches of Learning on the basis of Gagne approach. - To define motivation and explain its importance in the learning process. - To discuss Maslow's Hierarchy of Needs and its educational implications. - To identify strategies for fostering motivation in students. - To explain the concept, need, types of reinforcement and its impact in the learning process. - To explain the concept, needs, types, and role of practice. - To explain the process of memory, types of memory, and factors affecting memory. - To identify techniques for improving memory and retention in students. - To discuss the causes of forgetting and apply strategies to improve retention. - To explain the concept, types, and theories of transfer of learning. - To explain the concept of frustration and its impact on learning.
+To discuss cognitive development and social constructivism including principles, stages, processes, and pedagogical implications in teaching.
+To analyze Bandura's social learning theory and its application in classroom.
+To synthesize the behaviorist and cognitive approaches of Learning on the basis of Gagne approach. learning 4.5 Constructivist perspectives of learning Piaget's cognitive development theory of learning Vygotsky's social constructivism 4.6 Bandura's social learning theory 4.7 Synthesis of above approaches of learning in teaching-Learning.
+To define motivation and explain its importance in the learning process.
+To discuss Maslow's Hierarchy of Needs and its educational implications.
+To identify strategies for fostering motivation in students.
+To explain the concept, need, types of reinforcement and its impact in the learning process.
+To explain the concept, needs, types, and role of practice.
+To explain the process of memory, types of memory, and factors affecting memory.
+To discuss the causes of forgetting and apply strategies to improve retention.
+To explain the concept, types, and theories of transfer of learning.
+Unit 5: Influencing Factors of Learning (11 Hrs) 5.1 Motivation and Reinforcement 5.1.1 Motivation Concept of motivation Maslow's Hierarchy of Needs Intrinsic vs. Extrinsic Motivation Techniques to motivate students in classrooms.
+Role of Teachers in Motivation 5.1.2 Reinforcement: Concept, need and types of reinforcement.
+Reinforcement schedules and their impact on behaviors 5.2 Practice: Concept, need and types.
+5.3 Retention and Memory Types of memory, process of retention, factors affecting memory, Techniques to Improve Memory.
+5.4 Forgetting: Causes and strategies to minimize forgetting 5.5 Transfer of Learning: concept, types, and Theories of transfer of learning Factors influencing transfer of learning.